-In indirect management with Beneficiary Countries, for contracts with ex ante Commission control, payments are normally made, after clearance by the Contracting Authority and endorsement by the Delegation, directly to the Contractor by the Commission.
+In indirect management with partner countries, for contracts with ex ante Commission control, payments are normally made, after clearance by the Contracting Authority and endorsement by the Delegation, directly to the Contractor by the Commission.

-According to Article 26.3 of the General Conditions supplemented by the Special Conditions for indirect management with Beneficiary Countries, payment delays vary according to criteria.
+According to Article 26.3 of the General Conditions supplemented by the Special Conditions for indirect management with partner countries, payment delays vary according to criteria.
 Please refer to DEVCO Companion section 10.1.6.1. - Time limits for expenditure operations.